top of page

 Now accepting clients

 Hi, I'm Samantha Abernathy, a Licensed Clinical Social Worker and Masters of Addiction Counseling.
-I have 30+ years of counseling experience and have worked in outpatient, inpatient and in residential settings.
-I will provide you with a confidential environment in which to express your thoughts and emotions.
-And together, we can create the changes in your life that you are very much wanting to see.
+I have 30+ years of counseling experience and have worked in outpatient, inpatient and residential settings.

 Services